Acquiring customers is nice. Retaining customers is good. But turning your customers into brand advocates is best.

 - Delight Your Unhappy Customers

 The best way to make customers happy is to deliver high-quality products or services they are expecting from your company.
 But however hard you try, there might be times when something might go wrong.
-This may lead disgruntled customer to leave a negative comment about your brand on social channels.
+This may lead a disgruntled customer to leave a negative comment about your brand on social channels.
 If not handled effectively and on-time, even one negative comment on social channels can badly affect your brand reputation and sales.

 Here, rather than let a dissatisfied customer bad-mouth about your brand, you must take this as an opportunity to turn him into a brand advocate.
-Turn this negative customer experience in your favour by delighting your unhappy customer.
+Turn this negative customer experience in your favor by delighting your unhappy customer.
 Helping your customer by resolving their issues with your brand will motivate and excite them to share their story with their friends and family.

 Furthermore, research proves an unhappy customer that’s transformed into a delighted one becomes even more loyal than a satisfied customer.

 Bell, a telecommunication company from Canada has a special dedicated Twitter handler Bell_Support for providing immediate customer support.
 It turns frustrated customers into brand advocates by helping them solve their issue quickly.

 - Capitalize on Live Events

 Social sharing from popular global or local events is a perfect social campaign.
 Brands must leverage concerts, festivals and live events like awards or sports tournament to encourage fans to do the entire brand talking.

 Design a dedicated hashtag for the event.
 Ask social followers to share real-time content from live events using this hashtag.

 For instance, GoPro, an American technology company asked fans to share images from their cameras during Bonnaroo Music Festival using hashtag #GoPro.